 '''

 Ensure that you are downloading one of the following:

-xgboost-{version}-py2.py3-none-manylinux1_x86_64.wh1
+xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl

 xgboost-{version}-py2.py3-none-win_amd64.whl

 pip3 install xgboost

 '''

-- The binary wheel will support GPU algorithms (gpu_exact, gpu_hist) on machines with NVIDIA GPUs.
+- The binary wheel will support GPU algorithms (gpu_hist) on machines with NVIDIA GPUs.
 Please note that training with multiple GPUs is only supported for Linux platform.
-See XGBoost GPU Support. - Currently, we provide binary wheels for 64-bit Linux and Windows.
+See XGBoost GPU Support. - Currently, we provide binary wheels for 64-bit Linux and Windows. - Nightly builds are available.
+You can now run pip install https://s3-us-west-2.amazonaws.com/xgboost-nightly-builds/xgboost-[version]+[commit hash]-py2.py3-none-manylinux1_x86_64.whl to install the nightly build with the given commit hash.
+See this page to see the list of all nightly builds.